xinwenfu/VChat_TRUN/README.md

 	<img src="Images/I15.png" width=600>

       * We can see there are nine possible `jmp esp` instructions in the *essfunc* dll that we can use, any should work.
-We will use the last one `0x6250151e`
+We will use the last one, `0x6250151e`
 8. Modify your exploit program to reflect the [exploit3.py](./SourceCode/exploit3.py) script, we use this to verify that the `jmp esp` address we inject works.
    1. Click on the black button highlighted below, and enter in the address we decided in the previous step.

 		<img src="Images/I16.png" width=600>

-   2. Set a breakpoint at the desired address (Right click).
+   2. Set a breakpoint at the desired address (right-click).

 		<img src="Images/I17.png" width=600>